justarrived/just_match_api/docs/README.md

   - Translation model
     + includes `TranslationModel` module
   - Defines the translated columns with the `translates` macro
-    + That macro will defines a `set_translation` instance method on the model
+    + That macro defines an instance method `set_translation` on the model
   - There are a few helper services, plus one `ActiveJob` class to do machine translations
     + `MachineTranslationsService` takes a translation and creates translations for to all eligible locales
     + `MachineTranslationService` takes a translation and a language for it to be translated to